seidnerj/quart/CONTRIBUTING.md

 These are some more specific commands if you need them:

-* `tox parallel` - Run all test environments that will be run in CI, in parallel.
+* `tox --parallel` - Run all test environments that will be run in CI, in parallel.
 Python versions that are not installed are skipped.
 * `pre-commit` - Run the linter and formatter tools.
 Only runs against changed files that have been staged with `git add -u`.
 This will run automatically